DasAng/phobo-release/docs/config.md

 - update.manifestUrl:

     This url of the manifest file used to retrieve latest version.
 This is used by Phobo to determine whether a newer version is available for download.
 When you the option **phobo.exe --update** it will check the manifest url for a newer version of Phobo and download it.
 You should normally not override this value but use whatever default value that is present, since a wrong manifest url will prevent Phobo from being able to update to newer version.

+- debugger.address:

+   This is the address of the debugger server to connect to if running in debug mode.

+- debugger.port:

+   This is the port number of the debugger server to connect to if running in debug mode.